 No. We only have one intake per year for our Masters courses, which will be in either in September or October.

 You will receive updates on the progress of your application by email from the Postgraduate Admissions Team.
 If you apply online, you may track the status of your application online.

 If you wish to check whether we have received all of your supporting information in order to process your application, please contact the Postgraduate Admissions Team directly.
 Submit your query online or call: +44 (0)2476 524 585.

-All Warwick Masters students are supported throughout their course by the University’s Student Careers and Skills team, but WBS students are also offered support from the WBS CareersPlus team which provides an additional service exclusively for our students.
+WBS students are offered support from the WBS CareersPlus team which provides a bespoke service exclusively for our students.

 Support includes careers fairs, sector insight events, employer networking events and recruitment presentations, access to the university’s job board, unlimited one to one career appointments, advice and guidance, application checks, mock interviews, a weekly WBS careers newsletter, academic and professional skills training, mock assessment centres, advice on finding work outside the UK, visa presentations and access to the WBS alumni and professional networks - including webinars by industry experts.

 In addition to this, we run a programme of careers skills workshops, starting with online events over the summer to help you prepare for early application deadlines in Term 1, as well as workshops in the first few weeks of the academic year.
 These events are designed to match the typical timelines of UK recruitment processes, and aim to equip you with the skills to make high-quality applications and to perform well in interviews and assessment centres.

 We encourage you to be proactive and to make the most of the opportunities and resources available at WBS to learn more about your chosen career and to develop your professional skills and network.